foxeng/libzseek/README.md

-Random access decompression, using zstd.
+Random access decompression, using zstd or lz4.

 # General